jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 **@todo** Also give the remaining material cards, ideally a good set for proper implicit analysis.
 E.g. use ILIMIT=1 for full Newton-Raphson, use IGS=1 for a usable linearisation, ...

+## validation
+Elasto-plasticity with linear isotropic hardening can be compared to MAT24.
+Just be aware that "ETAN" is not the linear hardening modulus "K", but the resulting stiffness ETAN=(E*K)/(E+K) with Young's modulus "E".

+## tricks
+Very nice Fortran features: http://www.netlib.org/ccm/page/api/optional.html

 ## Code design
 * Outsource umat into separate file: Shown by Nader Abedrabbo here https://sites.google.com/site/aenader/umat-workshop/umat-implement together with the necessary makefile.
 * Split the code into multiple files